 Recommended Action Cameras

-- GoPro Hero 5 Black: Despite other manufacturers’ attempts, there is only one option when it comes to action cameras, and that’s the GoPro range.
-I recommend the Hero 5 Black because it comes with a touchscreen, so you can see what you’re shooting, is waterproof without needing a separate housing and has built-in video stabilization.
-Price: $400 USD.
+- GoPro Hero 6 Black: Despite other manufacturers’ attempts, there is only one option when it comes to action cameras, and that’s the GoPro.
+If the Hero 6 is too pricey, check out the Hero 5 which is very similar.
+Price: $500.

 This is a fairly unique type of camera that sits between a point-and-shoot and an SLR, with the advantage that they offer a great zoom (up to 42x magnification!) in a single package.
 Larger than a point-and-shoot, they are typically smaller and lighter than an SLR and offer a flexible and versatile solution.